 Begin Typing your Paper!

 This completes the Paper's setup.
 You can now begin typing the paper.
 You will find all page numbers behave appropriately, and automatically with professional-looking formatting.
 After typing a few pages, switch to View, "Page" to see the results -- but I recommend switching back to "Draft" to keep editing.
-Doing the setup in this fashion will save a lot of headaches.

 Hanging Indents (out-dents)